schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 } else if ...
 ```

-Because of the game's simplicity, only 64 such checks are required.
+In fact, only 64 such checks are required to ensure the engine can never be beaten.
 In hardware, each one of these checks is implemented as a simple "decision gate", that
 activates its output if the particular situation it is hardwired to detect occurs.
 Once
 a decision gate fires, it blocks all subsequent decision gates from activating.